nikfrank/pgx/README.md

 on the original pg object. unconventional? probably.

 in addition to the original pg.connect -> client -> query -> ... routine

-all of these can be called omitting the options param

 examples